 - Keep medicine in the original bottles.

-- If you have diabetes, ask your doctor for a letter explaining that you have diabetes and providing a list of all your supplies.
+- If you have diabetes, ask your provider for a letter explaining that you have diabetes and providing a list of all your supplies.
 You are allowed to carry your medicine, blood glucose meter, and lancet device on a plane.

 When to Call the Doctor

-Call your doctor for:
+Call your provider for:

 - New prescriptions before you throw out your old medicine